msaadq/aero2/README.md

 # AerO2

-''The project maps global regions that are ideal for athletes training and performance.''
+''Aer02 maps global regions that are ideal for athletes training and performance.''

 '''Description:'''
 The objective of Aer02 is to enhance the training and performance of athletes by suggesting regions around them that have ideal air content suited to their health needs.